CQ Noodle & Bubble Tea

 In the broad mosaic of world food available in Edmonton, no section is laid with the regional clarity and precision as that of the Chinese noodle house.
 Within the city limits are the rolling noodles of Xi’an, the hand-pulled noodles of Langzhou, the slithery rice noodles of Yunan and Guilin.
 While Sichuan standbys like dandan noodles appear on several menus, CQ Noodle and Buble [sic] might be the first to focus on Chongqing-style Sichuan noodles.

 Even when CQ is full of customers there is a sleepy calm to the room.
 It is warmly lit, and decorated with angel figurines and other knick-knacks that might remind you of my aunt’s living room.
-If there is music on it will be either Chinese classical or the gentle chiming they play in nurseries during nap time.
+If there is music, it will either be Chinese classical or the gentle chiming they play in nurseries during nap time.

 The small service team has a maternal concern for your experience.
 They might suggest dishes for you to try, ask if you find the noodles too spicy, and afterwards remark on how little remains in your bowl.